h2non/riprova/README.rst

 ===========================================================================================

-``riprova`` (meaning ``retry`` in Italian) is a small, general-purpose and versatile `Python`_ library providing retry mechanisms with multiple backoff strategies for failed operations.
+``riprova`` (meaning ``retry`` in Italian) is a small, general-purpose and versatile `Python`_ library that provides retry mechanisms with multiple backoff strategies for any sort of failed operations.

-It's domain agnostic and can be used within any code base.
+It's domain agnostic, highly customizable, extensible and provides a minimal API that's easy to instrument in any code base via decorators, context managers or raw API consumption.

 For a brief introduction about backoff mechanisms for potential failed operations, `read this article`_.